-The Miscellaneous tab provides seven settings as shown in Figure 15: Successful Send Required for State Change, Startup Information, Bluetooth Power, Normal Tracking Profile, Emergency Tracking Profile, Power Up Time Refresh Frequency, and Remote Update Time Check.
+The Miscellaneous tab provides seven settings as shown in Figure 29: Successful Send Required for State Change, Startup Information, Bluetooth Power, Normal Tracking Profile, Emergency Tracking Profile, Power Up Time Refresh Frequency, and Remote Update Time Check.

-Profile Type General Profile ✓ Stor re Profile 0 ~ /
+Profile Type General Profile ~ Store Profile 0 ~

-Miscellaneous Tracking M otion LED ( SPS
+Miscellaneous Tracking N Notion LED GPS

-Successful Send Required for Off At Least One Attempt Success or State Change
+Successful Send Required f or State Chang e

+Off At Least One Attempt Success

-Startup Information Show ) Hide
+Startup Information Show ⊖ Hide

-Bluetooth Power On On Off
+Bluetooth Power ⊖ On Off

 Normal Tracking Profile 0 ~

 Emergency Tracking Profile 2 ~

-Hour/Min (0-10 Minutes 1080) min. -255) sec.
+Hour/Min Minutes 10080) min.

+Allowed GPS Aquisition Time 30 🖨 (15-255) sec.

-Remote Update Time Check Enabled Disabled
+Remote Update Time Check O Enabled Disal bled

-Figure 15: General Profile Window with Miscellaneous Tab
+Figure 29: General Profile Window with Miscellaneous Tab

-- Successful Send Required for State Change: Restricts the SHOUT ns from changing to a lower priority tracking mode based on whether or not a tracking report has been transmitted.
-Among the three tracking modes, the order of priority is emergency, geofence, and then normal. - When set to Off, a change to the tracking mode takes effect immediately (i.e., emergency to normal). - When set to At Least One Attempt, the mode change is delayed until at least one report transmission attempt has been made. - When set to Success, the mode change is blocked until a tracking report is transmitted successfully. - The AT command associated with this setting is ^SSR.
+Successful Send Required for State Change: Restricts the SHOUT ns from changing to a lower priority tracking mode based on whether or not a tracking report has been transmitted.
+Among the three tracking modes, the order of priority is emergency, geofence, and then normal.

-- Startup Information: Hides/shows the text displayed when the device is turned on (copyright, model number, etc.), which is echoed to the SHOUT ns device's USB serial port. - $\circ$ $\;$ The AT command associated with this setting is ^SSI. - Bluetooth Power: Sets whether the Bluetooth transceiver is turned on when the device is turned on. - The AT command associated with this setting is ^BTPWR. - Normal Tracking Profile: Selects the stored tracking profile to be used in normal tracking mode. - The AT command associated with this setting is ^TPN. - Emergency Tracking Profile: Selects the stored tracking profile to be used in emergency tracking mode. - The AT command associated with this setting is ^TPE. - Power Up Time Refresh Frequency: When a power-up delay is set, the SHOUT ns periodically wakes up from sleep to adjust its internal clock against the GPS receiver timing signal.
+- a.
+When set to Off, a change to the tracking mode takes effect immediately (i.e., emergency to normal). - b.
+When set to At Least One Attempt, the mode change is delayed until at least one report transmission attempt has been made. - c.
+When set to Success, the mode change is blocked until a tracking report is transmitted successfully. - d.
+The AT command associated with this setting is ^SSR. - Startup Information: Hides/shows the text displayed when the device is turned on (copyright, model number, etc.), which is echoed to the SHOUT ns device's USB serial port. - a.
+The AT command associated with this setting is ^SSI. - 3.
+Bluetooth Power: Sets whether the Bluetooth transceiver is turned on when the device is turned on. - a.
+The AT command associated with this setting is ^BTPWR. - 4.
+Normal Tracking Profile: Selects the stored tracking profile to be used in normal tracking mode. - a.
+The AT command associated with this setting is ^TPN. - 5.
+Emergency Tracking Profile: Selects the stored tracking profile to be used in emergency tracking mode. - a.
+The AT command associated with this setting is ^TPE. - 6.
+Power Up Time Refresh Frequency: When a power-up delay is set, the SHOUT ns periodically wakes up from sleep to adjust its internal clock against the GPS receiver timing signal.
 If the GPS receiver does not yet have a time fix, the SHOUT ns stays awake for a specified period of time (Allowed GPS Acquisition Time) waiting for a GPS time fix.
-After which, the SHOUT ns sleeps for another period of time (Power Up Time Refresh Frequency) before retrying to find a time fix. - These values are configured through the AT command ^PUPT. - Remote Update Time Check: Enables a time check for incoming remote updates.
-When enabled, remote updates with a timestamp less than or equal to the last remote update time are not applied. - The associated AT command is ^RUTC.
+After which, the SHOUT ns sleeps for another period of time (Power Up Time Refresh Frequency) before retrying to find a time fix. - a.
+These values are configured through the AT command ^PUPT.

+- 7. Remote Update Time Check: Enables a time check for incoming remote updates.
+When enabled, remote updates with a timestamp less than or equal to the last remote update time are not applied. - a.
+The associated AT command is ^RUTC.